MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-ocr-pdf-images-files.md

 > [!NOTE]
 > If you work on a tablet or phone, you can send the file to the OCR service as soon as you have taken a photo of the document, or you can create an incoming document directly.
 For more information, see [Create an incoming document record by taking a photo](across-how-create-income-document-records.md#create-an-incoming-document-record-by-taking-a-photo).

-## <a name="to-receive-the-resulting-electronic-document-from-the-ocr-service" />To receive the resulting electronic document from the OCR service
+## <a name="to-receive-the-resulting-electronic-document-from-the-ocr-service"></a>To receive the resulting electronic document from the OCR service

 The electronic document that is created by the OCR service from the PDF or image file is automatically received into the **Incoming Documents** page by the job queue entry that is set up when you enable the OCR service.